vl4ds/Documentation/device-type-developers-guide/zigbee-primer.rst

 ----------------

-After a ZigBee device joins the network it must be queried in order to select the correct Device Type Handler.
+After a ZigBee device joins the network it must be queried in order to select the correct Device Handler.
 After a device joins (or rejoins) the network the hub will collect the simple descriptor, manufacturer, model and application version for each endpoint without any interaction with the cloud.
 The hub will automatically resend any messages that the device does not respond to in a